 - Aug 31, 2012

 The Virginias have a bit of hay and grass along with some citrus.
 There’s also a little dark fruit, wood, bread and earth, though these facets tend to act as supporting flavors.
 The sweetness has a rich fermented quality as well as some aspects of tea.
 These qualities existed in the original version in almost the same ratios, except the previous manufacture sported a touch more depth of flavor.
 The other differences are that this is just a little more grassy, and there’s a very slight hint of the kind of topping found in Royal Yacht which I believe is added in the casing, and not the topping.
 Otherwise, it would be hard to tell this version from the older one.
 The nic-hit is closer to medium than it is to mild.
 No chance of bite here.
-Unlike the earlier YOS, which wouldn’t get harsh, this possibly may give you a note of that if you f very fast.
-This thin ribbon cut borders on being a shag, so I recommend not smoking it dry, and fing at a slow to moderate rate.
+Unlike the earlier YOS, which wouldn’t get harsh, this possibly may give you a note of that if you puff very fast.
+This thin ribbon cut borders on being a shag, so I recommend not smoking it dry, and puffing at a slow to moderate rate.
 Burns fairly cool with a consistent taste from start to finish as it easily burns to ash.
 Leaves virtually no moisture in the bowl, and requires few relights.
 Has a pleasant after taste.
 Packs the same kind of punch that the original did once you get to the half way point, and can be an all day smoke for an experienced smoker.
 Three and a half stars.